reasonwithoutrestraint/site/mkdocs/docs/Original/Other/Against Libertarianism.md

     - deontological negative liberty

 - Minarchists:
-    - consequentialist negative liberty
+    - If they are consequentialist about negative liberty, see below
-    - check for consistency (they might think they are deontological liberty):
+    - If they say they are deontologist about negative liberty, check for consistency:
         - Me: Why police, military, courts but not education, healthcare, etc.
         - Them: Because police, courts, etc. are necessary for a government with properties XYZ (minimum sized stable, cohesive, functional government)
         - Me: How are you justified in forcing someone to pay into a system with properties XYZ if they don't care about XYZ?.